Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 Wi-Fi or 5G Connectivity

-There are few things as regularly noted as a top priority for young people than a strong Wi-Fi signal, making this less of an amenity and more of a necessity for any college student.
-From laptops, to their cellphones, to other electronic devices, just about everything they care about nowadays runs on it.
+There are few things as regularly noted as a top priority for young people as a strong Wi-Fi signal, making this less of an amenity and more of a necessity for any college student.
+From laptops to their cellphones to other electronic devices, just about everything they care about nowadays runs on it.
 Consider all of the activities a student might need high-speed internet access for:

 • Doing homework